-Make sure your camera is on the Support Camera List.
+Make sure your camera is on the Supported Camera List.
 The list is found here: Supported Cameras.

 Make sure your camera is powered on.
 Verify that your camera is powered on and not asleep.

 Check your USB connection.
-The curly camera cable must be firmly connected to your camera’s USB port and Arsenal’s control port on the left side of the device (closest to the first A in “Arsenal”).
-Try re-inserting the cable into the port and pushing the cable in more securely on both ends.
+The curly camera cable must be firmly connected to your camera’s USB port, or Multi-Port for some users, and Arsenal’s control port on the left side of the device (closest to the first A in “Arsenal”).
+Try reinserting the cable into the port and pushing the cable in more securely on both ends.
 If you plug into the charging port by accident, Arsenal can’t talk to your camera.

 Charge your camera battery.
 Many cameras will shut off the USB port when the battery is low.
 Even if the camera still functions, a low battery can prevent a connection with Arsenal or cause erratic behavior.
 This can vary camera by camera, but if you are below 33% power (one bar on a three bar indicator) your camera’s low battery may be causing the problem.

 I can use Arsenal to take photos, but they aren't coming out great